The ROI of Agentic Commerce: Metrics That Matter

 If your current return rate is 15% and Agentic Commerce reduces it to 12%, that's meaningful.
 Each returned item carries picking, shipping, restocking, and potential markdown costs.
 For a $50 product, the cost of a return is often $15-25.

 If you sell 500 units per day and returns drop from 75 units to 60 units, you save $15 per returned unit.
-That's $5,475 per month in return handling costs.
+That's $5,475 per month in return handling costs (illustrative, not an observed result).

 Return rate reduction is harder to attribute to a single cause, but it's a metric worth tracking.
 Monitor it monthly.